CadQuery/cadquery/README.md

     * Linux [installation video](https://youtu.be/sjLTePOq8bQ)
     * Windows [installation video](https://youtu.be/3Tg_RJhqZRg)

-The easiest way to install CadQuery and its dependencies is using conda, which is included as part of an Anaconda/Miniconda installation.
-See the next section for an alternative to a full install of Anaconda that may be preferable to some users.
+The easiest way to install CadQuery and its dependencies is using conda, which is included as part of a [miniforge](https://github.com/conda-forge/miniforge) installation (other distributions can be used as well).
+See the next section for more details regarding conda.
 The steps to install cadquery are as follows:
 ```
 # Set up a new environment
 conda create -n cadquery